Hexagram 16Enthusiasm

 60-second read

 Enthusiasm is the hexagram for the moment when accumulated preparation has to be transmitted as confidence so that other people's energy carries the work the rest of the way.
 Earth below, Thunder above — the rumble breaking out from the ground after the long quiet.
 The hexagram statement is operationally precise: advantageous to install feudal lords and put the hosts in motion.
-The discipline is the calibration between informing others enough to gather their support and not pre-spending the energy in the announcement itself.
+The discipline is the calibration between informing others enough to gather their support and not spending that energy in the announcement itself.
 Line 1's proclaimed pleasure and line 6's darkened mind are both warnings about the same trap.

 The hexagram